WHAT DO I EAT WITH DIABETES?

 The goal of dietary management is to keep blood glucose levels from going outside a target range.
 This includes both high and low glucose readings.

-Some people may have just been diagnosed with diabetes.
+You may have just been diagnosed with diabetes.
 It's common to be confused, and have many questions at this time.
 What do I eat to help control my diabetes?
 What do I put on my plate?
 What should I put in my shopping basket?
 Do I need special “diabetic” foods?
-Do I need to change my eating depending on what medication I am on?
+Do I need to change my foods depending on what medication I am on?
 How important is exercise, and how do I include in my busy lifestyle.
 Do I need to eat differently if I am older, younger, under weight, overweight, more active or less active?

 Those who have had diabetes for a while

-Some people have had diabetes for many years.
+You may have had diabetes for many years.
 The information provided in the past, your health, medications and lifestyle may have changed.
 A lot of benefit can be gained from a dietary review and update.

 What to eat.
 When to eat.
 How much to eat.